Axway/amplify-instant-gateway/content/en/docs/usage/GovRules/HTTP/_index.md

 ## Via UI

-HTTP Settings cannot be configured via the UI currently.
+HTTP settings can be configured via the Backend tab of the Virtual API details screen.